Who: Lizzy Howell from Milford, Delaware

 Why we chose her: If we saw 15-year-old Lizzy Howell’s performance in her production of The Nutcracker, we’d give her a standing ovation—but not just for her technique (which she nails in all her Instagram videos!).
 We’d be on our feet shedding some tears and cheering for Lizzy because of the confidence she projects, and how that confidence is encouraging others like her to pursue their dreams.

 Lizzy, who’s been dancing since the age of five, represents a body size atypical from the average body of a ballerina.
-In the past, she faced criticism about her weight from her teachers, and even had to find a new studio where she could get the parts she was trained for.
+She’s faced criticism about her weight, until she found a studio that she loves and works for her.

-“My previous dance teacher would tell me that unless I lost weight, I would have the same roles in the Nutcracker for the rest of my life, because the costumes wouldn’t fit me,” Lizzy told People.
-“At my current studio, they work with me, to give me a part I can not only handle, but that they can make a costume for.”
+“At my current studio, they work with me, to give me a part I can not only handle but that they can make a costume for,” Lizzy tells People.

 These days, training four nights a week isn’t uncommon for Lizzy: “I enjoy the emotional release it gives me.
 If I had a good day, I go to dance.
 If I had a bad day, I go to dance.”